PrestonRooker/DDoorDebugMod/README.md

 Follow these steps to download the mod for the first time.

 1. Download the latest release of format DDoorDebugMod_vX.X.X.zip from https://github.com/PrestonRooker/DDoorDebugMod/releases
+2. Extract the DDoorDebugMod_vX.X.X.zip folder (make sure you don't lose any of the extracted files)
-2. Open your steam library and right click on Death's Door then click Manage>Browse Local Files
+3. Open your steam library and right click on Death's Door.
+Then click Manage -> Browse Local Files
-3. This should open a folder containing DeathsDoor.exe, move the DDoorDebugMod_vX.X.X.zip into this folder
-4. Click into the .zip file and extract it here
-5. Move all the contents of the extracted folder into the same directory containing DeathsDoor.exe
+4. Move all the contents of the extracted folder into the same folder containing DeathsDoor.exe
-6. After this is done you should have the files winhttp.dll, BepInEx, doorstop_config.ini, and README.TXT in the same directory as DeathsDoor.exe
+5. After this is done you should have the files winhttp.dll, BepInEx, doorstop_config.ini, and README.TXT in the same directory as DeathsDoor.exe
-7. Now the mod is installed, the next time you open Death's Door it will be running
+6. Now the mod is installed, the next time you open Death's Door it will be running

-8. If the mod doesn't appear to be functioning, try this dll instead (install using the update instructions starting from step 2): https://drive.google.com/file/d/1-XPTtx3V8XRR-AbYEeXwtyY5UrRUn69s/view?usp=sharing (this is mod version 0.3.3,.net 4.8 dll should be added to the next release.)
+7. If the mod doesn't appear to be functioning, try this dll instead (install using the update instructions starting from step 2): https://drive.google.com/file/d/1-XPTtx3V8XRR-AbYEeXwtyY5UrRUn69s/view?usp=sharing (this is mod version 0.3.3,.net 4.8 dll should be added to the next release.)

 If you ever want to uninstall the mod, simply rename or delete the file named winhttp.dll